 Cleaning up after DIY is something that can be very simple if you’ve made washing powder or a facial scrub, and tricky if you’ve made sunscreen or body cream (sorry to break it to you!).
 Once you’ve got these pointers though, you’ll be grand!

-Make stuff and enjoy all the awesome feels!
-This is the most fun bit, making stuff!
-A few parting tips:
+〉Make stuff and enjoy all the awesome feels!

-?
-Join my Facebook chat group and tap into the ideas, advice and feedback of 18 000+ other DIY-ers!
+– Join my Facebook chat group and tap into the ideas, advice and feedback of thousands of other DIY-ers!

 AUTHOR & ADVOCATE FOR NATURAL LIVING